stepnivlk/firecord/README.md

 ```

 ## Current version: 0.2.0 codename Spike
 This release is not meant to be used by anyone in production.
-I'm trying to laid down the interface, experiment and learn basics of ORM/ODM by coding and producing something (maybe) usefull.
+I'm trying to lay down the interface, experiment and learn basics of ORM/ODM by coding and producing something (maybe) usefull.
 I still need to finalize some functionality, do refactoring and add features.

 ### What I'm working on now
 - [ ] Add proper validation